Torture: Prevention

+There is some evidence that institutionalized torture prevention reduces the rate of torture, although prevention efforts are complicated both by lack of understanding about why torture occurs and by lack of application of what is known.
 Torture proliferates in situations of incommunicado detention.
 Because the risk of torture is highest directly after an arrest, procedural safeguards such as immediate access to a lawyer and notifying relatives of an arrest are the most effective ways of prevention.
 Visits by independent monitoring bodies to detention sites can also help reduce torture.
 Legal changes that are not implemented in practice have little effect on the incidence of torture.
 Legal changes can be particularly ineffective in places where the law has limited legitimacy or is routinely ignored.
+Naming and shaming campaigns against torture have shown mixed results; they can be ineffective and even make things worse.

-Sociologically, torture operates as a subculture, frustrating prevention efforts because torturers can find a way around rules.
+Sociologically torture operates as a subculture, frustrating prevention efforts because torturers can find a way around rules.
 Safeguards against torture in detention can be evaded by beating suspects during round-ups or on the way to the police station.
 General training of police to improve their ability to investigate crime has been more effective at reducing torture than specific training focused on human rights.
 Institutional police reforms have been effective when abuse is systematic.
 Political scientist Darius Rejali criticizes torture prevention research for not figuring out "what to do when people are bad; institutions broken, understaffed, and corrupt; and habitual serial violence is routine".
+Malcolm Evans, a longtime participant in United Nations anti-torture efforts, believes that "fundamental shifts and changes in societal attitudes" towards the people at risk of becoming torture victims may be required to put an end to torture.